abego/extensionmethodjava/README.md

 Assume you call method `m()` on an object `o` what code do you need to write for this invocation?
 When can you use the simple 'dot' notation, and when do you need to use the static methods in the extension classes?
 And on what extension class?
-This all boils down to the question to the question how we deal with _polymorhism_ in our extension methods world.
+This all boils down to the question of how we deal with _polymorhism_ in our extension methods approach.

 Before we go a little deeper into this issue let us review the code we used when calling `super` to an extension method: